Kindness

 1. Sign up!

 You can sign up to take part here!
 It’s £3.95 to take part so we can cover the cost of postage, no matter where you are in the world, and admin our end.
 (We send them from our studio!)
-We’ll also send you an email with all the need-to-know information, including hints and tips for writing your letter and the ‘theme’ in case you need it!
+We’ll also send you an email with all the need-to-know information, including hints and tips for writing your letter and a ‘theme’ to inspire you just in case you need it!

 2. Write your lovely letter